samuellee-zy/hcp-vault-demo-repo/README.md

 | 02-hcpv-cluster       | Deploy HCP Vault - Plus tier                                       |
 | 03-hcpv-control-group | Configures Vault Cluster to operate with Control Groups demo       |
 | 09-hcpv-general-demo  | Configures Vault Cluster to run a few general Vault capabilities   |

+## How-to Steps

+The following walks you through how to use this repository:

+1. Fork this repo (if you intend to store this into your own github account)
+2. Git clone this repo into your local machine

 ## Contributing